What is hooning?

 The default speed limit in a built-up area is 50km per hour unless signed otherwise.
 Speed limits in Queensland are determined by the Queensland Government to make sure limits are consistent and credible.

-Speeding can only be enforced by the Police and will need to be reported using the details below.
+Speeding can only be enforced by the Police.